-Harness Dickey’s Don Daley and John Fitzpatrick will be presenting “Practical Tips for Drafting Claims in the U.S. With An Eye Towards Attempting to Maximize Their Potential to be Exploited” at the IIPLA 2nd Global Summit in London.
+Harness Dickey’s patent attorneys, Don Daley and John Fitzpatrick, will be presenting “Practical Tips for Drafting Claims in the U.S. With An Eye Towards Attempting to Maximize Their Potential to be Exploited” at the IIPLA 2nd Global Summit in London.

 In the U.S., there is a growing issue with claims being invalidated through IPR (inter parties review) and with claims being held non-patent eligible under 35 U.S.C.
 101 or invalidated under 35 USC 112 (especially in the computer field).
 In view of this, it is important to recognize the importance of drafting strong specifications and crafting claims that will not only survive 112 and 101 issues, but which can be patented with an aim to capture infringers.
 It is important to recognize the value of drafting “licensable” claims, namely claims which a third party will be encouraged to license, and not attack in the courts or under IPR.